munificent/game-programming-patterns/book/state.markdown

 For people deeply into the object-oriented mindset, every conditional <span name="branch">branch</span> is an opportunity to use dynamic dispatch (in other words a virtual method call in C++).
-I think you can go too far down that rabbithole.
+I think you can go too far down that rabbit hole.
 Sometimes an `if` is all you need.

 <aside name="branch">

 There's a historical basis for this.
-Many of the original object-oriented apostles like Design Patterns' Gang of Four, and Refactoring's Martin Fowler came from Smalltalk.
+Many of the original object-oriented apostles like *Design Patterns*' Gang of Four, and *Refactoring*'s Martin Fowler came from Smalltalk.
 There, `ifThen:` is just a method you invoke on the condition, which is implemented differently by the `true` and `false` objects.